Skip to Content

 First of all, the Vancouver Art Gallery is in a historic and beautiful building.
 Many people take photos on the steps, and actually many movies are also filmed there.
 And then inside there is a collection of international and local art.
 There are actually over 11,600 pieces of artwork in the gallery – so give yourself lots of time to explore.

-The art gallery costs $29 CAD for an adult and is easily reached right in the city.
-They’re open every day from 10 am to 5 pm except for Tuesdays and Fridays when they are open from 12 pm to 8 pm.
+The art gallery costs $29 CAD and is easily reached right in the city.
+They’re open every day from 10 am to 5 pm except for Tuesdays and Fridays when they are open from 10 am to 8 pm.

 20. Museum of Anthropology